sampsyo/bril/docs/tools/bench.md

 * `mat-mul`: Multiplies two `nxn` matrices using the [naive][matmul] matrix multiplication algorithm.
 The matrices are randomly generated using a [linear congruential generator][rng].
 * `newton`: Calculate the square root of 99,999 using the [newton method][newton]
 * `orders`: Compute the order ord(u) for each u in a cyclic group [<Zn,+>][cgroup] of integers modulo *n* under the group operation + (modulo *n*).
 Set the second argument *is_lcm* to true if you would like to compute the orders using the lowest common multiple and otherwise the program will use the greatest common divisor.
+* `pascals-row`: Computes a row in Pascal's Triangle.
 * `perfect`: Check if input argument is a perfect number.
 Returns output as Unix style return code.
 * `pow`: Computes the n^<sup>th</sup> power of a given (float) number.
 * `primes-between`: Print the primes in the interval `[a, b]`.